MicrosoftDocs/bot-docs.pt-br/articles/nodejs/bot-builder-nodejs-state.md

 ## <a name="storage-containers"></a>Contêineres de armazenamento

-No construtor de Bot SDK para Node. js, o `session` objeto expõe as propriedades a seguir para armazenar dados de estado.
+No SDK do Bot Framework para Node.js, o objeto `session` expõe as propriedades a seguir para armazenar dados de estado.

 | Propriedade | No escopo | DESCRIÇÃO |
 | ---- | ---- | ---- |